 Peggy Sue Got Married: Queen's Day, April 30, 2008.

-Prince Constantijn, Princess Laurentien and their daughter Princess Eloise (cute child!) after the Christening Princess Alexia, second daughter of Prince Willem-Alexander, on November 19, 2005 in Wassenaar.
+Prince Constantijn, Princess Laurentien and their daughter Princess Eloise (cute child!) after the Christening of Princess Alexia, second daughter of Prince Willem-Alexander, on November 19, 2005 in Wassenaar.
 Princess Laurentien seems to be "into" that "vintage" stuff.

 At the civil wedding of Prince Pieter-Christiaan and Anita Van Eijk.
 Did she come from the beach and hadn't time to change?
 Where are the flipflops?